 Let's face it, knotted hair can be a bit of a nightmare.
 It catches on your comb, bunches up around your neck and breaks faster than you can say "conditioner."
 The most frustrating part?
 Tangles are hard to prevent and even harder to get rid of completely without tons of breakage — but it's not impossible.

 As tempting as it is to cut off your tangled tresses in favor of a chic crop, you don't need to resort to such drastic measures.
 With a dose of patience, some hair wellness tips, a handy tool or two and products you can rely on, you'll quickly make your matted hair a thing of the past.
+Plus, if you're worried you've lost to much hair to your hair brush, find out what products to use to encourage healthy hair growth.

 5 Steps to Help Detangle Your Hair